wpswings/woo-one-click-upsell-funnel/README.txt

 == Create Multiple Sales Funnels with One-Click Upsell Funnel For WooCommerce ==

 * One Click Upsell Free Version Supports Stripe Payment Method for creating Upsell Offers.
-* Create unlimited WordPress funnels with an unlimited number of WooCommerce upselling and cross-selling offers.
 * Get a comprehensive tracking report for every sales funnel.
 * Track your WordPress upsell funnel data on Google Analytics and Facebook Pixel.
 * Create global woofunnels that trigger regardless of any product or category.